Hyaluronic Acid Dermal Filler.

 Chin filler may be discussed as part of your lip consultation too; as it is important to assess your surrounding tissue to ensure treatments blend and respect your natural features.

-Furthermore, assessment of your mentalis (chin) muscle may also support your chin filler treatment outcome.
+Furthermore, assessment of your mentalis (chin) muscle may also support your chin filler treatment outcome

 Nasolabial fold filler is designed to address the visible lines that extend from the sides of the nose down to the corners of the mouth, commonly known as laugh lines.

+As we age, our bony skeleton begins to reabsorb, increasing the appearance of ‘hollowing’.
 Restoring this area can often soften expression, give a lifted appearance and improve balance in the lower face.

-Usually a lack of volume in the cheeks/midface attributes to the appearance of the NLF.
+Assessing the upper and lower face will help determine what area needs to be treated first; usually a lack of volume in the cheeks/midface attributes to the appearance of the NLF.

 Tear trough dermal fillers specifically target the hollows that form in the area beneath the eyes, extending from the inner corners to the mid-cheek.
 This region can create a shadowing effect that makes us appear more tired than we actually are.

-Cheek/Mid-face filler often supports the appearance of the tear trough, so it may be considered or recommended first.
+Cheek/mid-face filler often supports the appearance of the tear trough, so it may be considered or recommended first.

 It’s important to treat the tear trough area delicately, and the area is usually undertreated during the initial session to allow for the hydrophilic properties of filler (potential expansion)-much like letting a loaf of bread rise.
+A follow-up appointment may be necessary four weeks later to assess and add any additional volume if needed.

 Volume loss in the temples can lead to sagging brows, creating a tired, angry, or older appearance.
 Temple fillers can produce a “liquid facelift” effect by lifting the brows and giving a rejuvenated look.